messaidi/messaidi.github.io/_posts/2018-09-09-Biography.md

 <img align="right" width="123" height="220" src="https://messaidi.github.io/4103434121223045079866313854757702488031232.png">
 I am a Computer Science PhD student in the
 [Theory of Computer Science](http://theory.cs.princeton.edu/) group at Princeton.
-I am fortunate to be advised by [S. Matthew Weinberg](https://www.cs.princeton.edu/~smattw/).
+I am fortunate to be advised by Prof.
+[S. Matthew Weinberg](https://www.cs.princeton.edu/~smattw/).

 Prior to that, I graduated from the University of Pennsylvania with a BSE and MSE in Computer Science, where I was also fortunate to have worked with Prof.